 Lotto America Tax Calculator

-DISCLAIMER: Please note that the ‘Lump Sum Reduction’ rate of 37.2% is the average difference between the advertised annuity prize and the value of the cash option.
+Disclaimer: Please note that the ‘Lump Sum Reduction’ rate of 37.2 percent is the average difference between the advertised annuity prize and the value of the cash option.
 This means that the actual final cash value may vary slightly from that shown.

-Lotto America jackpot winners have the choice over how to accept their prize.
-The cash figure represents the jackpot fund on the day of the drawing, whilst the larger annuity value (the one that is advertised ahead of the drawing) is how much you would receive pre-tax after the cash sum has been invested over 29 years.
-Find out more about how the Lotto America jackpot works at the Prizes page.
+The cash figure represents the jackpot fund on the day of the drawing, while the larger annuity value (the one that is advertised ahead of the drawing) is how much you would receive pre-tax after the cash sum has been invested over 29 years.
+Find out more about how the Lotto America jackpot works.